Tai Lin Radio Service: History

+In 1946, Tai Lin Radio Service Limited was established.
 Tai Lin opened its first store at 309 Nathan Road, Yau Ma Tei, primarily selling radio sets.
 Since then, it rapidly developed its servicing, management and retail services, besides including tape recorders, gramophones and amplifiers into its line-up.
 In 1957, Tai Lin became the first electrical appliance store to introduce stereo Hi-Fi to the Hong Kong market.

 In the population boom of the 1960s, Tai Lin expanded its product line to television sets, refrigerators, washing machines, air conditioners and cameras, among others, and at the same time, opening new branches to form a retail chain.
 In 1976, Tai Lin registered itself as a company under the name "Tai Lin Radio Services Limited."

 The 1980s and 1990s were defined as Tai Lin's "golden age."
 The chain has spent HK$50 million in 1989 to refurbish its existing branches.
 In addition to three stores in Mong Kok and To Kwa Wan, Tai Lin made its proactive expansion throughout the Hong Kong market with new stores in Kwun Tong, Sha Tin, Causeway Bay et cetera.
 At its peak in 1997, Tai Lin had 13 stores altogether.

-After 62 years in existence, Tai Lin collapsed and succumbed, reportedly to the effects of the global financial crisis, affecting 260 personnel from thirteen branches.
+After 62 years in existence, Tai Lin failed due to the 2008 financial crisis, affecting 260 personnel from thirteen branches.